6 Creating automatic analysis pipelines

 Reading task: ~10 minutes

-Like with renv, sometimes you need to start from the beginning and clean everything up because there’s an issue that you can’t seem to fix.
+Sometimes you need to start from the beginning and clean everything up because there’s an issue that you can’t seem to fix.
 In this case, targets has a few functions to help out.
 Here are four that you can use to delete stuff (also described on the targets book):

 tar_invalidate()